France violence: Is it safe to visit Paris and other cities right now? - KESQ

 (CNN) — With violent and fiery protests gripping Paris and other cities across France in the wake of the fatal police shooting of a teenage boy, many of the millions planning a visit there this summer will be wondering if it’s safe to go ahead with their trip.

 Chaos, destruction and confrontations have led to curfews in some towns around the capital.
-Trams and bus services in the greater Paris region have been disrupted.
+Bus and tram services faced disruptions with a nationwide shutdown ordered for 9 p.m. on Friday to try to stem another night of violence.

 As peak travel season gets underway – further boosted by the start of the two-week Tour de France cycle race – the world’s most-watched sporting event – here are some answers to the questions that visitors may be asking.